keithalewis/math/um2.md

 > _There is nothing new to be discovered in physics now.
 All that remains is more and more precise measurement_.

-The Rayleigh-Jeans law for black-body electromagnetic radiation fit experimental observation for low tempurature, but was drasticly wrong as the tempurature increased.
+The Rayleigh-Jeans law for black-body electromagnetic radiation fit experimental observation for low tempuratures, but was drasticly wrong as the tempurature increased.
 Max Planck showed it was possible to fit the data by assuming radiation could only be emitted in a minimal increment.
-This led to the discovery of quantum mechanics.
+His contibution to science was not the constant that fitted the data, it was getting his contemporaries to devote their life to understanding why that worked.
+The result was the development of quantum mechanics.

-There is something drastingly wrong with the Black-Scholes/Merton theory: their mathmatical fiction of continous time trading.
+There is something drastingly wrong with the Black-Scholes/Merton
+theory: their mathmatical fiction of perfectly liquid continous time trading.
+Every trader knows only a finite number of trades can be executed at the minimal increment of the instrument involved.